How to Calculate the ROI of Customer Service Knowledge Management

 For Customers

-• Average handle time: AHT is the average duration your customer support team takes to help solve a customer’s inquiry.
-The quicker your agents can find information, the faster they can solve the customer’s problem.
+- Average handle time: AHT is the average duration your customer support team takes to help solve a customer’s inquiry.
+The quicker your agents can find information, the faster they can solve the problem.

-• First contact resolution: This is the number of customer inquiries solved within the first contact with a customer.
-Rather than agents regularly transferring calls when they don’t know an answer, they can search for answers in your knowledge management platform and improve your company’s FCR.
+- First contact resolution: This is the number of customer inquiries solved within the first contact.
+Rather than agents regularly transferring calls when they don’t know an answer, they can search for answers in your KM platform and improve your company’s FCR.

-• Average hold time: This is the average amount of time customers spend on hold over a phone conversation with customer support.
+- Average hold time: This is the average amount of time customers spend on hold over a phone conversation with CS.
 The faster agents can find the information they need to assist customers, the less time customers will have to wait on hold.

-• After-call work time: This is the time it takes for customer agents to complete after-call tasks like writing any notes about the interaction, scheduling follow-up actions, or updating the knowledge base.
+- After-call work time: It takes CS agents to complete after-call tasks like writing notes about the interaction, scheduling follow-up actions, or updating the knowledge base.

 For Customer Support Teams

-• Ticket or Call Deflection: In addition to an internal knowledge base for your customer service team, you can offer a robust external knowledge base for your customers.
-With greater self-service, more customers will be able to find the answers they need directly on your website.
-This will naturally result in fewer calls to your contact center, giving agents more time to focus on resolving complex issues and optimizing the customer service experience.
+- Ticket or Call Deflection: In addition to an internal knowledge base for your customer service team, you can offer your customers a robust external knowledge base.
+With greater self-service, more customers can find the answers they need directly on your website.
+This will naturally result in fewer calls to your contact center, giving agents more time to resolve complex issues and optimize the customer service experience.

-• Overall NPS and CSAT scores: Your NPS—or net promoter score—is a simple tally of your customer feedback responses.
+- Overall NPS and CSAT scores: Your NPS—or net promoter score—is a simple tally of customer feedback responses.
 Just subtract the percentage of detractors from the percentage of promoters, and you have your NPS.
 Another similar scoring method is CSAT—or customer satisfaction score.
-To calculate this, take the number of happy customers (4 or 5 out of 5 ratings) and divide them by the total number of responses.
+To calculate this, divide the number of happy customers (4 or 5 out of 5 ratings) by the total number of responses.

 While these numbers may seem high, it’s not all that shocking when you consider your own experiences.
 Like you, your customers are busy with dozens of distractions vying for their attention every moment.

-But a knowledge management platform that makes all content searchable will allow service reps to quickly locate answers to customers’ questions and concerns—often without needing hold time.
+However, a KM platform that makes all content searchable will allow service reps to quickly locate answers to customers’ questions and concerns, often without needing to hold time.
 This fosters better customer experiences, which, over time, can lead to better retention, greater value per customer, and more significant ROI.

-Your organization’s onboarding process is critical to employee success and the success of your organization overall.
+Your organization’s onboarding process is critical to employee success and the overall success of your organization.
 Yet effective onboarding is rare.
-Only 12% of employees “strongly agree” that their employer does a great job onboarding new hires, according to data from Gallup.

 Instead of a one-week crash course in your company (during which new hires will only retain a fraction of what you share), you can give customer service employees the ability to learn as they go.
 While this might seem like a strategy that will increase training time, it will actually help you decrease onboarding training time, among many other benefits.

-Not only will they have basic information that sets them up for success (like the answers to commonly asked customer questions), but they’ll also have access to tacit knowledge and subject matter expertise.
+Not only will they have essential information that sets them up for success (like the answers to commonly asked questions), but they’ll also have access to tacit knowledge and subject matter expertise.

 The result?
 Better employee morale, better company reputation, and, yes, better ROI.
 And showing results in these areas will undoubtedly improve leaders’ confidence in your platform.

 Happier, more empowered employees don’t just stay with their employers longer—they’re also more productive and profitable.
-According to data from Gallup, highly engaged teams drive a 23% increase in profitability.
+According to Gallup data, highly engaged teams drive a 21% increase in profitability.

 A knowledge management platform will help support productivity and ROI by giving your customer service team the tools they need to provide a more efficient, streamlined customer experience.
 When employees feel prepared, they’ll be able to solve problems and answer questions faster—which means shorter call times and more calls per day.

-To provide a holistic view of your platform’s value, it’s important you track both hard and soft ROI.
+To provide a holistic view of your platform’s value, you must track both hard and soft returns on investment.
 We’ll explain the differences below.

 Hard ROI

-Hard ROI refers to quantifiable benefits that have a specific financial value.
-For example, you may discover that having a knowledge management platform cuts down on call time, increases the number of daily calls handled per employee by 15%, and saves the company an additional $500,000 annually.
+Hard return on investment refers to quantifiable benefits with a specific financial value.
+For example, you may discover that having a KM platform cuts down on call time, increases the number of daily calls handled per employee by 15%, and saves the company an additional $500,000 annually.

 Soft ROI

-Soft ROI refers to benefits that aren’t as easily quantified but still offer value.
-For example, you may find that your knowledge management platform boosts employee morale, which results in better customer experiences.
+Soft return on investment refers to benefits that aren’t as easily quantified but still offer value.
+For example, you may find that your knowledge-sharing platform boosts employee morale, which results in better customer experiences.

-While most senior leaders want to see hard ROI data, it’s useful to include a few soft ROI points to illustrate the platform’s more holistic value to your organization.
+While most senior leaders want to see hard ROI data, including a few soft ROI points to illustrate the platform’s more holistic value to your organization is helpful.

 Making a case for investing in a knowledge management platform can seem difficult.
 But once you’ve learned how to calculate the return on investment by monitoring the right metrics and aligning your results with organizational goals, the value will be crystal clear.